onordenfors/ensemble_experiment/README.md

 To change the group, change the flag `--C16` to `--C4` in all calls.
 To adjust the number of bootstraps in the evaluation, use the flag `--bootstraps`

 To run the experiment for 5x5-filters: Go into the file `ensemble_experiment_final.py` and comment out lines 74-78, 90, 97 and remove the comments on lines 79-88, 91-94, 98-101, and go into the file `experiment_evaluation_final.py` and comment out lines 106-110, 122, 131 and remove the comments on lines 111-120, 123-126, 132-135.
 To run the code for other filter sizes, please modify the corresponding parts of the code.

+## ModelNet experiments

+### How to run the code

+NOTE: Running the code will save all outputs of all models that are trained, and hence take up some disk space.

+First, train the models by running

+    python point_cloud_experiment_parallell.py

+Then, evaluate them on the test data

+    python save_logits.py

+Next, use the outputs to generate bootstrapped ensembles with

+    python ensemble_logits.py

+And finally, plot the results via running

+    python plot_ensemble_sizes_pn.py

+This should produce something like Figure 3 in the paper.
+Please note that also this code will take very long time to run on a personal computer or laptop.

 ## Copyright
 The code is released under a Creative Commons Attribution-ShareAlike (CC BY-SA 2.0) licence.
 You are hence free to copy, re-distribute and modify the code as you please, as long as you credit us and use the same licence for your derived work.
 Also, please cite the paper!